kgisl/pythonFDP/manual/lab11-kgashok.py.md

 1. Modify the version (make suitable changes to `wordcount.py file`) available in http://cyberdojo1.kgfsl.com/enter/show/3080E868E6 so that
 	- The total lines in all the files to be calculated and displayed
-	- If the filename with the specified command line argument is not available, print **"Final not available**." by using the appropriate named exception.
+	- If the filename with the specified command line argument is not available, print **"File not available**." by using the appropriate named exception.
     - If there are other errors, catch them as well and print **"Unknown error!"**

+2. Refactor the solution to the Question_1 to use `getopt` and handle the exceptions for handling options flags in an appropriate manner.

 ## Bonus
 Make your program to behave as close as possible to the Unix command [`wc`](https://en.wikipedia.org/wiki/Wc_(Unix)).

 See the most important examples at https://www.tecmint.com/wc-command-examples/

 	- For example, `wc -l file.txt` ->  `112` (if there are 112 lines)